Kamakhya Temple: Site of Kamakhya

-Historians have suggested that the Kamakhya temple was likely an ancient sacrificial site for Khasi and Garo peoples and that the name originates in the Khasi goddess, Ka Meikha (literally: old-cousin-mother); and these claims are supported by the folklores of these very peoples.
+Historians have suggested that the Kamakhya temple was likely an ancient sacrificial site for Koch and Rabha and other tribal peoples and that the name originates in the Khasi goddess, Ka Meikha (literally: old-cousin-mother); and these claims are supported by the folklores of these very peoples.
 The traditional accounts from Kalika Purana (10th century) and the Yogini Tantra too record that the goddess Kamakhya is of Kirata origin, and that the worship of Kamakhya predates the establishment of Kamarupa (4th century CE).

 Ancient

-The earliest historical dynasty of Kamarupa, the Varmans (350–650), as well as Xuanzang, a 7th-century Chinese traveler, do not mention Kamakhya; and it is assumed that the worship at least till that period was Kirata-based beyond the brahminical ambit.
+The earliest historical dynasty of Kamarupa, the Varmans (350–650), as well as Xuanzang, a 7th-century Chinese traveller, do not mention Kamakhya; and it is assumed that the worship at least till that period was Kirata-based beyond the Brahminical ambit.
 The Hevajra Tantra, one of the oldest Buddhist tantras probably from the 8th century, makes a reference to Kamarupa as a pitha, whereas the first epigraphic notice of the goddess Kamakhya is found in the 9th-century Tezpur plates of Vanamalavarmadeva of the Mlechchha dynasty.
 Art historians suggest that the archaeological remains and the lower strata of the temple indicate an older structure that could be as old as 5th- to 7th-century.
 The importance to Kamakhya that the Mlechchha dynasty gave it suggests that they either constructed or reconstructed it.
-From the moldings of the plinth and the bandhana, the original temple was clearly of Nagara type possibly of the Malava style.
+From the mouldings of the plinth and the bandhana, the original temple was clearly of Nagara type possibly of the Malava style.